 M. Joint Programs

-With The school district may join with any other school districts, with the approval of the Executive County Superintendent of Schools, on a case-by-case basis, a school district may join with another Board of Education to provide bilingual, ESL, or English language services programs.
+With the approval of the Executive County Superintendent of Schools on a case-by-case basis, a school district may join with another Board of Education to provide bilingual, ESL, or English language services programs.

 N. Parental Involvement